CPOMS Safeguarding Software: What Teachers Should Know

 For classroom teachers, CPOMS streamlines safeguarding responsibilities in three practical ways.
 First, it eliminates the risk of paper notes getting lost or forgotten in busy staffrooms.
 Second, it provides instant access to relevant learner information when you need it most, such as discovering a new learner in your form has previous self-harm concerns logged at their previous school.
 Third, it creates accountability through automatic timestamps and clear audit trails, protecting both learners and staff.

 The 'Add Incident' function serves as your primary tool for recording concerns.
-Whether you've noticed unexplained bruising during PE or overheard a worrying conversation at breaktime, this feature captures crucial details quickly.
+Whether you've noticed unexplained bruising during PE or overheard a worrying conversation at breaktime, this feature captures important details quickly.
 Include specific observations, times, and locations; avoid interpretations or assumptions.
 For instance, write "Jamie said 'I don't want to go home tonight'" rather than "Jamie seems unhappy at home."

 For Designated Safeguarding Leads (DSLs) and their deputies, CPOMS transforms what was once an overwhelming paper chase into a streamlined digital workflow.
 The platform creates a clear reporting hierarchy that mirrors your school's safeguarding structure, ensuring concerns reach the right people at the right time.